webplatform/docs/concepts/programming/javascript/objects/index.md

  myCar.model = "Mustang";
  myCar.year = 1969;

-Properties of JavaScript objects can also be accessed or set using a bracket notation.
-Objects are sometimes called ''associative arrays'', since each property is associated with a string value that can be used to access it.
+Above we have used the key word <code>new</code> to create a new object named <code>myCar</code>.
+In addition to using dot-notation to access and set object property values, we may also use bracket-notation.
 So, for example, you could access the properties of the <code>myCar</code> object as follows:

  myCar["make"] = "Ford";
  myCar["model"] = "Mustang";
  myCar["year"] = 1969;

-Object properties names can be valid JavaScript string, or anything that can be converted to string, including the empty string.
-However, any property name that is not a valid JavaScript identifier (for example, a property name that has space or dash, or starts with a number) can only be accessed using the square bracket notation.
-This notation is also very useful when property names are to be dynamically determined (when the property name is not determined until runtime).
+Objects are sometimes called ''associative arrays'', since each property is associated with a string value that can be used to access it.
+Object property names can be valid JavaScript strings, or anything that can be converted to string, including the empty string.
+However, any property name that is not a valid JavaScript identifier (for example, a property name that has space or dash, or starts with a number) can only be accessed using bracket-notation.
+Bracket-notation is also very useful when property names are to be dynamically determined (when the property name is not determined until runtime).
 Examples are as follows:

  var myObj = new Object(),
      str = "myString",